quintans/goSQL/README.md

 # goSQL
 ***

-a ORM like library in Go's (golang) that makes it easy to use SQL.
+a ORM like library in Go (golang) that makes SQL easier to use.

 ## Index